codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 username.collect { it }=[g, i, t, l, a, b, a, d, m, i, n]
 ```

-In this case, each character is printed separately, and Jenkins does not redact the values.

 ![]({{site.baseurl}}/assets/custom/img/blog/2019-05-30-accessing-and-dumping-jenkins-credentials/007.png)

-> Anyone with write access to a repository built on Jenkins can uncover all `Global` credentials by modifying a `Jenkinsfile`.
+> Anyone with write access to a repository built on Jenkins can uncover all `Global` credentials by modifying a `Jenkinsfile` in that repository.

-> Anyone with "creates job" privileges can uncover all `Global` secrets by creating a pipeline job.
+> Anyone who can create jobs on Jenkins can uncover all `Global` secrets by creating a pipeline job.

 ### Listing ids of secrets

+Before you ask Jenkins for a credential you need to know its id.
 You can list all credentials ids by reading the `$JENKINS_HOME/credentials.xml` file.

 Code: